Bobby Unser, 87, Indy 500 champ in great racing family, dies - WTMJ

 AP Auto Racing Writer

-“Bobby was a ferocious competitor on the track, and his larger-than-life personality made him one of the most beloved and unique racers we have ever seen,” said Roger Penske, the current owner of Indianapolis Motor Speedway but the team owner for Unser’s 1981 Indy 500 winning car.
+“Bobby was a ferocious competitor on the track, and his larger-than-life personality made him one of the most beloved and unique racers we have ever seen,” said Roger Penske, the current speedway owner but the team owner for Unser’s winning car at the 1981 Indy 500.

 “Beyond his many wins and accomplishments, Bobby was a true racer that raised the performance of everyone around him.
 He was also one of the most colorful characters in motorsports.”

 Bobby Unser was born Feb.
 20, 1934, in Colorado Springs, Colorado, and moved with his family as a child to New Mexico.
-His father owned a garage along Route 66 and he his brother grew up tooling around in old jalopies before he began his racing career in 1949 at Roswell New Mexico Speedway.
+His father owned a garage along Route 66 and he his three brothers grew up tooling around in old jalopies before he quit high school at 15 and began his racing career at Roswell New Mexico Speedway.

-After two years in the U.S. Air Force from 1953 to 1955 — a stint for which he was always proud — Unser turned to racing full time and became one of the greatest racers in Indianapolis Motor Speedway history.
+After two years in the U.S. Air Force from 1953 to 1955 — a stint in which he took pride — Unser turned to racing full time in what became a mighty career.

 Penske and Unser appealed and after a lengthy process the penalty was rescinded in October of that year.
 It was the 35th and final victory of Unser’s career.